 Some charms support more than one series.
 It is also possible to force a charm to deploy to a different series.
 See the documentation on Multi-series charms to learn more.

 Deployed applications usually start with a sane default configuration.
 However, for some applications it may be desirable (and quicker) to configure them at deployment time.
 This can be done whether a charm is deployed from the Charm Store or from a local charm.
-See Application configuration for more on this.
+See Configuring applications for more on this.

-Using network spaces the operator is able to create a more restricted network topology for applications at deployment time.
+Using network spaces you can create a more restricted network topology for applications at deployment time.
 See Deploying to network spaces for more information.

 A common enterprise requirement, once applications have been running for a while, is the ability to scale out (and scale back) one's infrastructure.
 Fortunately, this is one of Juju's strengths.
 The Scaling applications page offers in-depth guidance on the matter.